 Diamonds are a girl’s best friend and the new Black Diamond Crape Myrtle is the diamond in the rough to rival all the shrubs in the garden.
-Taking the world by storm it is a new introduction for South Africa for autumn 2018 and we think it may well be the new release of the decade!
+Taking the world by storm it was released in South Africa in.
+We think it may well be the new release of the decade!

 Give your garden the brilliance it deserves with the bold beauty only the Black Diamond adds.
 Extremely water wise and versatile makes them ideal for any garden and landscape design.
 Frost hardy and deciduous to let the sun in to warm the garden during winter followed by a spring flush of plum red black tinged leaves which create contrast and are something unique.
 Through late summer the flowers start and the plant covers in a vibrant show or crepe flowers.

 They grow to around two meters high and can be trained as a small tree or as a full shrub.
 Well suited to containers a Black Diamond Crape Myrtle will add a touch of the dramatic to a sunny summer patio as well.
 They respond well to a winter cut back and are particularly fast growing in early summer.Fill your garden with the blooms and leaf colour that only this gem can deliver.

 What makes #BlackDiamonds our New Favourite at Eckards?